 - Provide Three (3) Letters of Reference.
-These letters are submitted by your letter writers through SOPHAS.
-Detailed instructions on how these letters are submitted can be found here.
+These letters are submitted by your letter writers through SOPHAS, which has detailed instructions on how these letters are submitted.
 We recommend letters of reference from your academic experiences, but will accept professional references.

-- Upload your résumé describing educational and employment history.
+- Upload your résumé or CV describing educational and employment history.

 - Upload a personal statement (1,500-word limit).

-- International applicants must provide official TOEFL scores.
-The SOPHAS TOEFL code is 5688 (see above for minimum accepted scores and waivers for this requirement).
+- International students, except permanent residents, must submit scores from TOEFL, IELTS or Duolingo.
+The SOPHAS TOEFL code is 5688 (see above or English Proficiency Requirements for waivers of this requirement).